patty-rose/resort-website/README.md

 ## Description

 _A webpage to practice linking images, using CSS for styling, and basic HTML.
-Pages included are: Homepage, pictures, travel, contact, activities, and accomodations._
+Pages included are: Homepage, pictures, travel, contact, activities, and accomodations.
+This was a practice website._

 ## Setup/Installation Requirements